 - Enter the Start Date and the End Date for the release.

-In the Release Note text box, you can also enter information about what is included in the release (e.g., new features for development).
+In the Release Note text field, you can also enter information about what the release includes (e.g., new features for development).

 Create a Build

-Add Requirements to the Test Plan
+- Open the Test Plan page.

 See the following articles.